ryanmaclean/grafana-cookbooks/README.md

 ### Stack configuration

+####Chef Version
+As we're statically linked to the EliasticSearch recipe, we'll need to use Chef 0.9,

 ####Berkshelf
 In order to have the "java" cookbook load, we'll use Berkshelf - enable this in the stack settings.